//this is the mailchimp popup form //ShareThis code for sharing images

 5. Review Resumes/CVs Blindly

-One of the major culprits for biases in hiring is screening candidates based on the personal information they've placed on their resumes or CVs.
+Screening candidates based on the personal information they've placed on their resumes or CVs is bad hiring practice.
 Although it's not apparent, you can have an unconscious bias when going through their submissions.

 For instance, you’ll know their gender, religion, and some sort of background.
 So the best way to combat this limitation is to review their resumes and CVs blindly.
 If possible, refrain from looking at their photos, names, age, address, religion, and gender.